 - Be a Massachusetts resident

-- Be enrolled in a degree program at a Massachusetts college or university
+- Be enrolled in an undergraduate degree program at a Massachusetts college or university

 To apply for a tuition credit, the applicant must take the following steps:

-- Fill out and mail or fax the Tuition Credit Form.
+- Fill out and e-mail the Tuition Credit Form.

 - Submit proof of residency – Mass.
 Driver’s License or Mass.
 I.D Card, utility bill in the applicant’s name, etc.